-1. A top-level mobility policy is in place which focuses on vulnerable, disadvantaged and underrepresented students and staff (Eurydice, 2022).

-Public authority should develop an action plan with quantitative targets for stimulating international mobility of students and staff from vulnerable, disadvantaged and underrepresented groups.
-Public authority could endorse and/or administer a variety of mobility programmes, in addition to Erasmus+ programmes, to suit different needs and aspirations of disadvantaged, vulnerable and underrepresented students (long-term and short-term mobilities, blended and virtual exchanges, joint study programmes at different levels, summer and winter schools, etc.).
-Public authority should provide targeted administrative and financial support for students and staff from vulnerable, disadvantaged and underrepresented groups to help them participate in international mobility.
-Public financial support for students should be fully portable across the EHEA while taking part in the international mobility programmes.
-International mobility opportunities should be promoted through a variety of accessible and inclusive formats.
+Indicators 1.
+Existence of top-level mobility policy focused on vulnerable, disadvantaged or underrepresented students and staff (Eurydice, 2022).
+Public authority has developed an action plan with quantitative targets for stimulating international mobility of students and staff from vulnerable, disadvantaged and underrepresented groups.
+Public authority endorses and/or administers a variety of mobility programmes, in addition to Erasmus+ programmes, to suit different needs and aspirations of disadvantaged, vulnerable and underrepresented students (long-term and short-term mobilities, blended and virtual exchanges, joint study programmes at different levels, summer and winter schools, etc.).
+Public authority provides targeted administrative and financial support for students and staff from vulnerable, disadvantaged and underrepresented groups to help them participate in international mobility.
+Public financial support for students is fully portable across the EHEA while taking part in the international mobility programmes.
+Public authority promotes international mobility opportunities through a variety of accessible and inclusive formats.
 2. Public authority has a standardized methodology to collect data and monitor the participation and experiences of beneficiaries in all types of international mobility programs, including their background characteristics (e.g. disadvantaged, vulnerable and underrepresented groups).

-Public authority should ensure top-level monitoring of specific characteristics of students and staff participating in international mobility programs (Eurydice, 2022).
-There should be annual data collection on the enrolment, retention and graduation rates of international students and staff from underrepresented, disadvantaged and vulnerable backgrounds.
-Data collection on the percentage of students and staff participating in physical vs. blended mobility, particularly in relation to underrepresented, disadvantaged and vulnerable students and staff, as well as data collection on the financial support provided to underrepresented, disadvantaged and vulnerable students and staff for participating in international mobility programs also supports the implementation of this indicator.
+Existence of top-level monitoring of specific characteristics of students and staff participating in international mobility programs (Eurydice, 2022).
+Existence of annual data collection on the enrolment, retention and graduation rates of international students and staff from underrepresented, disadvantaged and vulnerable backgrounds.
+Existence of data collection on the percentage of students and staff participating in physical vs. blended mobility, particularly in relation to underrepresented, disadvantaged and vulnerable students and staff.
+Existence of annual national data collection on the financial support provided to underrepresented, disadvantaged and vulnerable students and staff for participating in international mobility programs.
 3. Public authority has measures in place to support vulnerable, disadvantaged or underrepresented students and staff in international learning mobility (Eurydice, 2022).
-Explanatory descriptor:

-Public authority should provide professional training support to higher education institutions on how to successfully organize international learning mobility, in particular blended mobility and internationalization at home, along with the physical mobility.
-Top-level authorities should provide support to higher education institutions on the use of the new technologies for successful participation in international mobility programs, particularly in blended mobility and internationalization at home (Eurydice, 2022).
-Public authority should consider providing funding support for: 1) guidance services, 2) mentoring services to enhance the performance and wellbeing of students and staff, 3) subsidized accommodation and food/canteens services available and accessible at higher education institutions for incoming and/or outgoing students and staff (Eurydice, 2022).
+Public authority provides professional training support to higher education institutions on how to successfully organize international learning mobility, in particular blended mobility and internationalization at home, along with the physical mobility.
+Public authority provides funding support for the following: 1) guidance services, 2) mentoring services to enhance the performance and wellbeing of students and staff, 3)

+subsidized accommodation and food/canteens services available and accessible at higher education institutions for incoming and/or outgoing students and staff (Eurydice, 2022).

+• Top-level authorities provide support to higher education institutions on the use of the new technologies for successful participation in international mobility programs, particularly in blended mobility and internationalization at home (Eurydice, 2022).

+Tools that can be used to support the implementation of this principle:

+The Inclusive Mobility Framework, The Inclusive Mobility Toolbox, The Inclusive Mobility Self-Assessment Tool available at https://inclusivemobility.eu/